Ötzi, the iceman, iceman, stone age, pictures, images oetzi, Ötzi

 Later researchers considered that the tattoos may have been intended as therapeutic measures to hopefully combat arthritis rather than as decorative or religious symbols as, astonishingly, these tattooed areas seem to correspond to accepted skin acupuncture lines.
 Before Ötzi it was thought that this treatment had only originated two thousand years later in Asia.

-viewing window The remains of Ötzi the Iceman now lie in the Südtiroler Archeologiemuseum in Bozen / Bolzano in Italy's South Tyrol where they are stored in a nitrogen rich atmosphere under conditions of controlled temperature and humidity, which are designed to guarantee a constant temperature of -6 degrees Centigrade and a relative humidity of 98%, for their preservation but can be seen through a 40cm x 30cm viewing window by interested visitors.
+viewing window The remains of Ötzi the Iceman now lie in the Südtiroler Archeologiemuseum in Bozen / Bolzano in Italy's South Tyrol where they are stored in a nitrogen rich atmosphere under conditions of controlled temperature and humidity, which are designed to guarantee a constant temperature of -6 ° C and a relative humidity of 98%, for their preservation but can be seen through a 40cm x 30cm viewing window by interested visitors.

 The space devoted to the Iceman occupies most of the first floor of the museum and consists of a decontamination room, an examining room, and two adjoining identical refrigeration chambers with independent cooling systems.

-The museum authorities consider, however, that they do try to treat his remains with respect and with scientific care - they also point out that after 5,300 years old they would not be able to bury him in accordance with the ceremonial customs of his own people.
+The museum authorities consider, however, that they do try to treat his remains with respect and with scientific care - they also point out that after 5,300 years old they would not be able to bury him in accordance with the customs of his own people.

 Besides which science can hope to learn much from Otzi in his present situation.
 Recent advances in the study of DNA, for example, have led to the decoding of Otzi's entire DNA genome, in 2010, from which Science can hope to learn important lessons about the development of modern man's genetically related susceptibility to certain diseases.

-picture of Erika and Helmut Simon the finders of Otzi In 1994 the Italian authoritiies offered a "symbolic" reward of 10 million lire (5,200 Euros), to the Simons, (pictured left), for their part in Oetzi's discovery and recovery.
+In 1994 the Italian authoritiies offered a "symbolic" reward of 10 million lire (€5,200), to the Simons, (pictured left), for their part in Oetzi's discovery and recovery.

 The Simons, however, turned this down.